Wrapped Asset

 Liquidity: Deep liquidity pools keep wBTC price stable.

 Confidence: If users doubt backing, peg breaks.
-Must maintain trust.
+Trust must be maintained.

-Pegs stable if arbitrage works and trust maintained.
+Pegs are stable if arbitrage works and trust is maintained.

 Peg Maintenance Detailed